 It’s important to remember that hydroponics is a broad term.
 You can apply this word to a warehouse churning out 1,000 heads of lettuce a day via nutrient film technique as well to a single plant sitting in a bucket of nutrient solution.

 While all hydroponic systems utilize a nutrient solution, there are variations between the systems.
 Before you buy a pre-built kit or start building your own setup, figure out which system best fits your needs, skills, and budget.
 Some hydroponic systems work better than the other depending on the type of plant and to where it is located.

-Also known as flood and drain, this hydropomic system is similar to deep water culture.
+Also known as flood and drain, this hydroponic system is similar to deep water culture.
 However, instead of constantly sitting in a solution, plants sit in a reservoir that alternates between filled and empty.

 When the reservoir is filled, plants receive nutrients, and when it’s empty, roots receive oxygen.
 By using a timer to move the solution, the ebb and flow system is fairly easy to manage.